ASKabalan/Jax-multihost/README.md

 └───────────────────────┘
 ```

-All of this is very trivial but there is a caveat, single controller (as in single process launched by you) is not scallable because it assumes that you are running on a single node.
-For JeanZay for example a V100 has quadri-core gpus and the A100 partition has octo-core, which means if we want to do anything on more that 8 GPUs this [Single host multi GPU](#single-host-multi-gpu) won't work.

 ## 5.2.
 Multiple controller (one GPU per controller)

-Single controller means single node, which means it is not scallable, for JeanZay for example a V100 has quadricore gpus and the A100 partition has octo-core, which means if we want to do anything on more that 8 GPUs this [Single host multi GPU](#single-host-multi-gpu) won't work.
+Single controller means single node, which means it is not scallable, for JeanZay for example a V100 has quadricore gpus and the A100 partition has octo-core, which means if we want to do anything on more that 8 GPUs this [example](#511-example) won't work.

 ### 5.2.1.
 Example